 Materials & Methods: Patients undergoing anterior urethroplasty were retrospectively reviewed from a multi-institutional reconstructive urology database.
 Patient demographics and stricture characteristics were recorded.
-Pre- and postoperative AD was recorded using the validated Eq-5d Questionnaire.
+Pre- and postoperative AD was recorded using the validated Eq.5-5d Questionnaire.
 Patient evaluation of overall health (scale of 1-100 with 100 representing perfect health) and sexual function (International Index of Erectile Function: IIEF) was performed.
 Stricture recurrence was defined as the need for subsequent procedure.
 Patients were excluded if they were missing pre- or post-operative data.
-Outcomes were analyzed with chi-square, Fisher's exact, and Student's t-tests or ANOVA as appropriate.
-ANOVA as appropriate.
+Outcomes were analyzed with chi-square, Fisher's exact, and Student's t-tests or ANOVA as appropriate ANOVA as appropriate.

-Results: 298 patients met inclusion criteria with median post-op survey completion follow-up time of 4.2 months.
+Results: 298 patients met inclusion criteria with median post-op survey completion followup time of 4.2 months.
 Of the 298 patients, 86 (29%) reported preoperative AD.
-This group was found to have a higher rate of marijuana use, worse preop ILEF score (17.5 vs. 19.6, p = 0.01), and lower image of overall health (66 vs. 79, p = < 0.001).
+This group was found to have a higher rate of marijuana use, worse preop IIEF score (17.5 vs. 19.6, p = 0.01), and lower image of overall health (66 vs. 79, p =<0.001).
 USD etiology was not a risk factor for pre-operative AD.
 Improvement or resolution of AD was experienced by 48 out of 86 patients (56%).
-These patients reported a significantly more optimistic preop image of overall health compared to those who had new or worsened AD (72 vs. 58, p =0.001).
+These patients reported a significantly more optimistic preop mage of overall health compared to those who had new or worsened AD (72 vs. 58, p = 0.001).
 New-onset AD was reported in 21 patients (10%).
 New-onset AD patients were older (54 vs. 46 years, p = 0.03) and had a lower preop image of overall health compared to patients with existing AD (64 vs. 80, p = 0.002).
-New-onset AD patients was dong mark flow rate compared to patients who did not have new onset AD (16 ml/ sec vs. 25 ml/sec; p = 0.01).
-Three patients (2.7%) and had no effect on the development, improvement, or resolution of AD.
+New-onset AD patients had a decreased postop max flow rate compared to patients who did not have new onset AD (16 ml/sec vs. 25 ml/sec; p = 0.01).
+Three patients with AD (4%) had a worsening of their AD.
+Stricture recurrence occurred in 8 patients (2.7%) and had no effect on the development, improvement, or resolution of AD.